 Olumiant® (Baricitinib) 2023

 Eli Lilly & Co.'s Olumiant® (Baricitinib) is a Janus kinase inhibitor (JAK) that blocks enzymes interfering with the pathway leading to inflammation.
 Its active substance, baricitinib, blocks the action of enzymes that play an essential role in immune processes that lead to inflammation.
-JAKs are intracellular enzymes that transmit signals arising from cytokine or growth factor-receptor interactions on the cellular membrane to influence cellular processes of hematopoiesis and immune cell function, says the U.S. Food and Drug Administration (FDA).
+JAKs are intracellular enzymes that transmit signals arising from or growth factor-receptor interactions on the cellular membrane to influence cellular processes of hematopoiesis and immune cell function, says the U.S. Food and Drug Administration (FDA).

 Cytokines are proteins that allow cells to communicate with each other, and excess cytokines may cause inflammation.
 In RA, joint inflammation may cause pain, swelling, and tenderness.
 However, it is not known which disrupted cytokines are most related to the therapeutic effects of Olumiant.

 Olumiant is an immunosuppressant medicine that reduces the activity of the immune system.
 Olumiant is a once-daily, oral JAK inhibitor approved in the U.S. and more than 70 countries to treat moderate to severe rheumatoid arthritis (RA) adults who didn't find relief from biologic medicines called tumor necrosis factor blockers.
-OLUMIANT's Long-Term Safety Profile was established up to 9.3 years in the Integrated Analysis of more than 3,700 RA patients in November 2021, published in the Annals of the Rheumatic Diseases.
+OLUMIANT's Long-Term Safety Profile was established up to 9.3 years in the Integrated Analysis of more than 3,700 RA patients in November 2021 and published in the Annals of the Rheumatic Diseases.

 Eli Lilly and Company (LLY), a global healthcare leader based in Indianapolis, IN, unites caring with discovery to create medicines that improve people's lives worldwide.
 Incyte (INCY) is a Wilmington, Delaware-based, global biopharmaceutical company.
 For additional information on Incyte, please visit Incyte.com.

 Olumiant (Baricitinib) Indications 2023

 Olumiant is a U.S. FDA-approved treatment for moderately to severely active rheumatoid arthritis.
 Olumiant is the first immunomodulatory treatment for COVID-19 to receive U.S. FDA approval.
-Your doctor should do blood tests to check your white and red blood cells before and while you are taking Olumiant.
+In Europe, the European Medicine Agency (EMA) authorized Olumiant for various indications.

 Olumiant (Baricitinib) For Alopecia Areata